ThanasisSoftwareDeveloper/Calendar-App-Desktop/README.md

 ---

-> ⚠️ **Note:** This project started as a desktop application and the name **"Calendar App Desktop"** was kept for continuity — even though it now runs primarily as a web app.
+> ⚠️ **Note:** This project started as a desktop application and the name **"Calendar App Desktop"** was kept for continuity, even though it now runs primarily as a web app.
 Perhaps a slightly wrong decision, but that's how it happened!

 ---